jtkline1205/party-games/README.md

 A collection of games to play with friends.

 # codenames
-A game of Codenames.

-Gameplay:
+When a new game is started:

-25 words are randomly selected from the word bank and are arranged in a 5x5 grid.
+1. 25 words are randomly selected from the word bank and are arranged in a 5x5 grid.

-The codemasters choose a grid layout card, which determines the colors of the words as well as the turn order.
+2. The codemasters choose a grid layout card, which determines the colors of the words as well as the turn order.

-The codemasters take turns giving one-word clues to their teams, and the teams choose the words they think correspond to the clues.
+3. The codemasters take turns giving clues to their teams.
+A clue consists of a single word and a number.
+The guessing team can then begin choosing words one at a time until either:

+  a.
+They guess a neutral card, an enemy card, or the black card.
+  b.
+They run out of guesses, where the number of guesses allowed is the clue number + 1.

-The game is over when one team has correctly guessed all their words, or one team has chosen the black card.
+4. The game is over when one team has correctly guessed all their words, or one team has chosen the black card.